Skip to main content

 Signing large CRLs with PQC algorithms

 The new algorithms are generally not hash-and-sign as classic RSA and EC (for example SHA256WithRSA and SHA256WithECDSA) meaning that all data to be signed are sent to the signature function.
 This can cause problems for signing for example large CRLs using HSMs as the amount of data that can be sent over the network to an HSM is usually limited.
-Albeit pre-hash versions of ML-DSA and SLH-DSA exist in the FIPS standards it is still not yet decided (Dec 2024) if these will be allowed by IETF RFC as drafted in the current Internet draft for using ML-DSA signatures in PKIX.
+Albeit pre-hash versions of ML-DSA and SLH-DSA exist in the FIPS standards IETF have decided to not allow pre-hash ML-DSA and the standard for using SLH-DSA is not yet completed (Feb 2026).
+See RFC9881 for using ML-DSA, introducing Externalμ-ML-DSA as the selected way to handle signing of large payloads.

 Due to the above we recommend early production scale testing of uses cases when using PQC algorithms in order to avoid issues that CRLs can not be created if they grow more than expected.
-The expected result may depend heavily on the exact HSM being used and the architecture of your solution.
+Support for Externalμ-ML-DSA is available with some HSMs but not all so the expected result depends on the exact HSM, and firmware version, being used and the architecture of your solution.

 ENTERPRISE